-During 2015, approximately 50,400 thefts from shops were reported, an increase by 3 per cent as compared with the preceding year.
+During 2017, approximately 486,000 theft offences were reported.
+Out of these 45,600 were thefts from shops.
 The thefts often involve small amounts and most thefts from shops are therefore considered to be shoplifting.

 Reported offences of theft and shoplifting in shops, department stores, and suchlike, as well as pickpocketing, 2006 – 2015.
 Source: Reported offences

-During 2015, 50,400 thefts from shops and shoplifting incidents were reported, which is an increase by 3 per cent as compared with 2014.
-The number of reported thefts from shops has varied during the most recent ten-year period, but a somewhat downward trend has been seen during the most recent years, and the number is now 10 per cent lower than it was ten years ago.
+During 2017, 486,000 theft offences (including burgaries and car thefts) were reported.
+Out of these, 45,600 thefts from shops and shoplifting incidents were reported, which is a 3 per cent reduction as compared with 2016.
+The number of reported thefts from shops has varied during the most recent ten-year period, but a somewhat downward trend has been seen during the most recent years, and the number is now 28 per cent lower than it was ten years ago.

 Person-based clearance rate² for theft and shoplifting in shops, department stores, and suchlike, as well as pickpocketing, 2006 – 2015.
 Source: Processed offences